 Day 2 – Hayat-Uhum village

 After breakfast, meet with your mountain guide.
 Today we hike to the village of Upper Ukhum (whole hike 12km).
 Start guided hike through Guzar and the Sari Bedak passes to Upper Ukhum village (5,4km /3,5 hours – one way).
-The luggage will be transported by donkeys to next homestay.
+The luggage will be transported by donkeys to the next homestay.
 From the pass, you will have a beautiful view of peak Karaul and Hayat village.
-Hiking up through Uhum valley, you will see local woman baking bread in the tandir oven and doing other household chores.
-Women in the village are still spinning, weaving carpets or making kurpacha mattresses.
+Hiking up through Uhum valley, you will see local women baking bread in the tandir oven and doing other household chores.
+Women in the village are still spinning, weaving carpets, or making kurpacha mattresses.
 Many people will welcome you to enter their yards and watch what they are doing.
 In Upper Ukhum village, see the ancient irrigation channels still used by the local farmers and visit the petroglyph site that is an indicator of the ancient settlement history of the area.
 A picnic lunch will be provided for you en route.
 In the afternoon, arrive and settle in Ulugbek’s homestay in Uhum village.
 Dinner with the family.

 Overnight stay in Ulugbek’s homestay.

 Breakfast with the family.
 Prepare for hiking to your next homestay in Asraf village.
 Our escort guide will accompany you and the donkey will transport your luggage.